Place of Birth: Khamis Mushait, Saudi Arabia

 Moore made his Wallabies debut while with the Reds in 2005 and has gone on to play 117 Tests for Australia.
 He has played at three Rugby World Cups, captaining them at the most recent tournament in England, where the Wallabies finished second.

-He is the second-most capped Wallabies player of all time (behind George Gregan on 139), as well as the third-most capped Super Rugby player ever (behind Keven Mealamu on 175 and Wyatt Crockett on 170).
+He is the second-most capped Wallabies player of all time (behind George Gregan on 139) and the 10th most-capped Test player of any nation, as well as the third-most capped Super Rugby player ever (behind Keven Mealamu on 175 and Wyatt Crockett on 170).